function61/varasto/docs/guide_setting-up-backup.md

 $ curl -H 'Authorization: Bearer ...' http://localhost:8066/api_v2/database/export > export.log
 ```

-You can get a bearer token by visiting `Settings > Clients` and creating a new client.
+You can get a bearer token by visiting `Settings > Users` and creating a new API key.
-`Backup program` would be a descriptive name.
+`Backup program` would be a descriptive name for the key.